Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Pricing:

 Please check out the Fastly pricing page for a complete list of request and bandwidth costs for other regions.
+You can contact sales for more detailed quotes or custom requirements.
 If you need a global video streaming CDN, Fastly is a good choice.

 3. Cloudflare